 He died at Winnipeg on 5 December 1985.

 “Engagements,” Winnipeg Tribune, 15 December 1941, page 11.

 “6 barristers, magistrates appointed Queen’s Counsel,” Winnipeg Free Press, 1 January 1959, page 12.

 “Osler heads gas company,” Winnipeg Tribune, 29 April 1959, page 29.

 “Reshaping voting areas job all politicians envy,” Winnipeg Tribune, 21 January 1965, page 37.

 Obituary, Winnipeg Free Press, 7 December 1985.

-We thank William DuVal Guy, brother of R. D. Guy, for information used here.
+We thank William DuVal Guy for providing information used here.

 This page was prepared by Gordon Goldsborough.